caiyuanhao1998/RSN/README.md

 #### Note
 * \+ means using ensemble models.
 * All models are trained on 8 V100 GPUs
-* We done all the experiments using our own DL-Platform MegDL, all results in our paper are reported on MegDL.
-There are some differences between MegDL and Pytorch.
-MegDL will be released in March.
-The MegDL code and model will be also publicly avaible.
+* We done all the experiments using our orginal DL-Platform, all results in our paper are reported on this DL-Platform.
+There are some differences between it and Pytorch.

 ## Repo Structure
 This repo is organized as following: